Note: This article is part of Morningstar's Guide to Saving for Retirement. An earlier version of this article appeared on July 29, 2016.

 How to Use

 I also developed the portfolios without consideration for tax efficiency--that is, I assumed they would be held inside of a tax-sheltered wrapper of some kind, such as an IRA.
 Investors who intend to hold their portfolios inside of a taxable account would want to put a greater emphasis on tax efficiency, emphasizing index funds and ETFs on the equity side, for example.
-I developed my Tax-Efficient Retirement Saver portfolios for taxable accounts.
+I developed my Tax-Efficient Retirement Saver Portfolios with an eye toward reducing the drag of taxes in a taxable account.

 Christine Benz does not own shares in any of the securities mentioned above.
 Find out about Morningstar's editorial policies.